kvietmeier/vagrant/virtualbox/centos/README.md

 **End Provider**

 **Provisioner: Using shell provisioner**<br/>
 A basic box isn't terribly useful.
-Here we do things like copy in host keys for SSH and install some basic packages that most boxes are missing. <br/>
+The Provisioner does post install tasks like copy in host keys for SSH, install basic packages that most boxes are missing and install applications. <br/>
-We also do a bad thing - disable SElinux. <br/>
+This example is using the Shell Provisioner - bash, you could also use Puppet, Chef, or Ansible<br/>
 I moved most of this to a "bootstrap" script but leave it here as an example<br/>
 ToDo: